moditect/layrry-examples/README.md

 The following examples exist:

 * _modular-tiles_: shows how to add and remove UI widgets to/from a JavaFX based application using Layrry
-* _vertxlinks_: shows how to dynamically add and remove routes to a Vert.x application
+* _vertx-links_: shows how to dynamically add and remove routes to a Vert.x application

 Please see the _README_ files in the specific sub-directories for instructions on building the individual examples.